JuliaGraphics/Luxor.jl/docs/src/animation.md

         sethue("white")
     end

 Now define a group of Scenes that make up the movie.
-The scenes specify which functions are to be used to create graphics, and for which frames:
+The scenes specify which functions are to be used, and for which frames:

     backdrop  = Scene(sun24demo, backgroundfunction, 0:23)
     nightsky  = Scene(sun24demo, nightskyfunction, 0:6)